Doctor of Philosophy in English, University of Florida, Gainesville, FL. 2015.

-Client/Mentor for Computer Science – Technical Communications Junior Design Teams
+Client/Mentor for Computer Science – Technical Communications Junior Design Team

-Bestseller List Archive – A database project designed to gather records of bestseller lists into one place, to make researching patterns or scraping data for quantitative analysis easier.
-(2 semesters – available on GitHub).
+Bestseller List Archive – A database project designed to gather records of bestseller lists into one place, to make researching patterns or scraping data for quantitative analysis easier for researchers (2 semesters, available on GitHub)

-Curriculum Designer, Strategic Plan Advisory Group (SPAG), Effective Team Dynamics Initiative, Georgia Institute of Technology, 2017-Present.
+Curriculum Designer, Strategic Plan Advisory Group (SPAG), Effective Team Dynamics Initiative, Georgia Institute of Technology, 2017-2019.

 Digital Humanities Summer Institute Training, University of Victoria, June 2018.